 - 23. In many countries, the laws and other authoritative financial reporting rules require financial statements of private sector entities and government business enterprises to disclose information about certain categories of related parties and related party transactions.
 In particular, attention is focused on the entity's transactions with its directors or members of its governing body and with its senior management group, especially their remuneration and borrowings.
-This is: - (a) because of the fiduciary responsibilities of directors, members of the governing body, and senior management group, and - (b) because they have extensive powers over the deployment of entity resources.
+This is: - (a) Because of the fiduciary responsibilities of directors, members of the governing body, and senior management group; and - (b) Because they have extensive powers over the deployment of entity resources.
 In some jurisdictions, similar requirements are included in the statutes and regulations applicable to public sector entities. - 24.
 Some MPSASs also require disclosure of transactions with related parties.
-For example, MPSAS 1 requires disclosure of amounts payable to and receivable from controlling entities, fellow controlled entities, associates, and other related parties.
-MPSAS 6, Consolidated and Separate Financial Statements, and MPSAS 7 require disclosure of a list of significant controlled entities and associates.
+For example, MPSAS 1, Presentation of Financial Statements, requires disclosure of amounts payable to and receivable from controlling entities, fellow controlled entities, associates, and other related parties.
+MPSAS 38, Disclosures of Interest in Other Entities, requires an entities to disclosure information that enables users of its consolidated financial statements to understand the composition of the economic entity and information about each joint arrangement and associate that is material to the reporting entity.